AsenHu/IELTS_Notes/GPT.md

 [English sentence]

 GPT:
-Your English sentence has errors:
+There are errors in your English sentence:

 1. xxxx